HSLdevcom/bultti-db/README.md

 ## Init the database

 Start a postgres instance.
-Then run `init_db.sh` to set up the schema.
+Then you have two options, use EITHER, not both:

+1. Generate a new schema based on the data with `generate_schema.sh` OR
+2. Apply the existing schema at sql/schema_ddl.sql with `init_db`

+Both will create a schema in the database.
+If the files have changes since the schema_ddl was created, just generate a new one and update schema_ddl.sql with the new one.
+You may need to fix column types after creating the automated schema.
+You WILL need to add keys and indices.
+Check sql/alter_automatic_tables.sql for the current changes and keys.

 ## Hydrate the database